reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 * Line 10: Alice deploys the application.
 This activates the code in `index.rsh`.
 * Line 11: Bob attaches to the application.
 * Line 13: Awaits for the backend to complete before running the block of code.
-* Lines 14 - 16: Initalizes a backend for Alice
+* Lines 14 - 16: Initializes a backend for Alice
-* Lines 17 - 19: Initalizes a backend for Bob
+* Lines 17 - 19: Initializes a backend for Bob
 * Line 21: Calls the asynchronous function defined in line 5.

 At this point, we can compile and run the program.
 Be sure Docker is running or the command will not work.